ysn2233/coursera-functional-programming-in-scala/README.md

 ***

-It is a  Coursera MOOC given by Martin Odersky(Inventor of Scala) in ?cole Polytechnique F¨¦d¨¦rale de Lausanne
+It is a  Coursera MOOC given by Martin Odersky(Inventor of Scala) in École Polytechnique Fédérale de Lausanne

 #### About the Course